2021 Britax Boulevard ClickTight Review

 My husband is a strong guy–former firefighter and all that.
 He couldn’t get the adjuster to budge and was convinced it was broken, even though I kept assuring him that’s just how it is.
 I sat in the seat.
 He sat in the seat.
 It would not loosen.

 In a way, they have a point.
 Why bother taking out the LATCH strap and routing it, connecting it, etc., when you can just use the seatbelt?
 But there are times a person may want or need to use LATCH.
 One compelling reason might be in situations where you have a child in a booster seat next to the installed convertible.
 In situations where the two seatbelt buckles are right next to each other, sometimes the kid in the booster unlatches the wrong seatbelt.
 And when they accidentally do that, they often forget to tell you.
-Another possible reason to use LATCH would be in minivans with a bench seat where you have to stretch the seatbelt across the aisle, blocking access to the 3rd row.
-Plus some people are still under the assumption that LATCH is safer or “better” than a seatbelt (it’s not) and might buy the seat with the intention of using LATCH primarily, with the extra benefit of an easy seatbelt install when/if necessary.
+Plus, some people are still under the assumption that LATCH is safer or “better” than a seatbelt (it’s not) and might buy the seat with the intention of using LATCH primarily, with the extra benefit of an easy seatbelt install when/if necessary.

 Besides that, though, the seat installed nicely with LATCH in both my vehicles, rear- and forward-facing.

 Rear-facing the lower LATCH anchor weight limit is 35 lbs.
 Once your child reaches 35 lbs. you MUST install with seatbelt.

 Forward-facing the lower LATCH anchor weight limit is 40 lbs.
 Once your child reaches 40 lbs. you MUST install with seatbelt and tether*.